Introduction

 Improved Data Interoperability and Integration

-Mobility Access and Integration of Telehealth
+Mobility Access And Integration Of Telehealth

-NLP Technologies Ease Data Entry in EHR
+NLP Technologies Ease Data Entry In EHR

 Patient-Generated Health Data